Miracle-Fruit/kikeriki/README.md

 ![Frontend2](./frontend2.png)
 It runs on Port 3001

+It supports the following features:
+* Login with userID and username
+* View your feed sorted by likes or date (see kikerikis of people you follow)
+* View your profile to see your kikerikis sorted by date and to see your follower and follows count
+* Send new kikerikis

 ### Cassandra Cluster Details

 Cassandra Cluster with three nodes can be accessed via web the interface at http://localhost:3000/